-RWE Finance Europe B.V. is a wholly owned subsidiary of RWE AG and was founded on September 6, 2023.
+RWE Finance Europe B.V. (the "Company") is a wholly owned subsidiary of RWE AG and was founded on September 6, 2023.
 Its office address is at Geertruidenberg, Amerweg 1, 4931 NC, the Netherlands.
 The shareholder is also the ultimate parent company, located in Essen, Germany.

-The main objective of the company is to obtain funds from issued loans and bonds, to perform the function of holding company for RWE group companies and to finance these companies.
+The main objective of the Company is to obtain funds from issued loans and bonds, to perform the function of holding company for RWE group companies and to finance these companies.
 Next to that, any and all related industrial, financial and commercial activities related to the before mentioned objectives.

-Due to the incorporation as per September 6, 2023 the financial statements do not contain comparative figures and the income statement is only for the period of 6 September 2023 until 31 December 2023.
-The financial statements for the period ended 31 December 2023 were authorized for issue by the Board of directors as per 12 April, 2024 and will be submitted for adoption to the General Meeting of Shareholders.
+Due to the incorporation as per September 6, 2023, the financial statements contain comparative figures in the income statement only for the period of 6 September 2023 until 31 December 2023 (the "First Financial Period 2023").
+The financial statements for the period ended 31 December 2024 were authorized for issue by the Board of directors as per 25 March, 2025 and will be submitted for adoption to the General Meeting of Shareholders.

-Entities which can control the Company are considered a related party.
+The shareholder RWE AG can control the Company and is therefore considered a related party.
+All other companies within the RWE Group qualify as related parties for the Company.
 In addition, statutory directors, other key management of RWE Finance Europe B.V. and close relatives are regarded as related parties.